Gegerin-Konsam/GIPEDI-WEEK-7-Report/README.md

 - Python with Custom Packages generating HDL is not used for synthesis as all it does it map the function to RTL.
 - Developing our own C algorithm and optimizing it is the goal of HLS as the generated RTL will be optimised and it would speed up development cycles by around 30x.
 - huge difference of code line comparing HLS and hand coded RTL.

+After that i wrote a small code to compute the exponent fucntion, it successfully compiled and the algorithm was tested and verified.

 > test